 Barclays fell 1.7 percent in London trading today after tumbling 16 percent yesterday as U.K. lawmakers put pressure on Chief Executive Officer Robert Diamond.
 Prime Minister David Cameron said that the bank has questions to answer, while Ed Miliband, leader of the opposition Labour Party, has demanded a criminal investigation.
-Shares in Royal Bank of Scotland Group Plc (RBS), which is also being investigated for suspected Libor manipulation, dropped (RBS) 11 percent.
+Shares in Royal Bank of Scotland Group Plc (RBS), which is also being investigated for suspected Libor manipulation, dropped (RBS:US) 11 percent.

 Chancellor of the Exchequer George Osborne gave the first indication that there could be a criminal investigation in the U.K. when he addressed lawmakers yesterday and said British fraud prosecutors are now involved in the probe.
 The Serious Fraud Office is in contact with the Financial Services Authority and is considering whether to open a formal investigation, SFO spokesman David Jones said in an interview.

 As part of its settlement, the CFTC ordered Barclays to amend how it sets Libor.
 Submissions should be based on actual trades if possible.
 Where no trades have taken place, the rate- setter can consider factors including how much competitors paid to borrow and market conditions, the CFTC said.

 Rate-setters should be prohibited from “improper communications” and not work within earshot of derivatives traders, according to the commission.
 Barclays must keep extensive records on all its Libor submissions, including details on who the rate-setter was and how the figure was derived.
 The bank must also undergo annual audits and be willing to provide data to regulators on demand.